hschafer2017/HSCHAFER-Portfolio/README.md

 By clicking on the links in the navbar, the scrollSpy effect will work regardless of whether or not you're viewing the sections in the same order they are listed in the dropdown navbar.

-This site was tested across multiple browsers and on multiple mobile devices to ensure compatability and responsiveness.
-During the testing phase, I realized that ```background-attachement: fixed``` was not compatible with iOS browsers.
+This site was tested across multiple browsers and on multiple mobile devices to ensure compatibility and responsiveness.
+During the testing phase, I realized that ```background-attachment: fixed``` was not compatible with iOS browsers.
 On Chrome and Safari in iOS, the background photos appeared zoomed-in and blurry.
 To fix this, the ```background-attachment: scroll``` property value was added in a media query.

 ## Deployment